rkrishn7/couchsync/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+Even though we're building a browser extension, hot reloading makes it easy to inspect changes fast.<br />
+Use this feature to facilitate rapid development.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.<br />